cbrun/cbrun.github.io/_posts/2023-01-31-sirius-web-jupyter-notebook.md

 title: What if you could design, simulate and analyze all at once using Open-Source solutions?
 categories: [modeling]
 tags: [modeling, emf, eclipse, sirius, opensource, jupyter]
+excerpt: "A demo of Sirius Web × Jupyter Notebook—for engineers and data‑minded teams—showing why live design, simulation, and analysis together can transform workflows now."
 ---